ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/README.md

 # Components Sources

-This contains the yaml for each component section, along with a directory with the YAML for the components in each component section.
+This contains the yaml files for each component section, along with a directory with the YAML files for the components in each component section.

 ## collection_components.yaml